Summertime in Bend brings with it not only beautiful weather but also an abundance of activities to enjoy.

 The Deschutes River is a popular attraction, particularly for summer activities in Bend, Oregon.
 And while there are several locations to access the river from, the most popular is Bend Whitewater Park.

-Located near the Old Mill District, this park offers easy access to a variety of water recreation and sports.
-Try stand-up paddleboarding, bodyboarding, kayaking, tube floating, or even the unique sport of river surfing.
+Located near the Old Mill District, this park offers easy access to various sports and water recreation.
+Try stand-up paddleboarding, bodyboarding, kayaking, tube floating, or even the unique river surfing sport.

 This area of the river is made up of 3 channels.
-The Passageway Channel adds a little bit of rapids to your floating experience.
+The Passageway Channel adds a few rapids to your floating experience.
 The Whitewater Channel adds a bit of a challenge, a popular destination for whitewater enthusiasts.